albrow/blog-old/README.markdown

+## This Blog is Old

+The new one is being developed at https://github.com/albrow/blog, but it's not quite ready yet.
+The new version will be powered by [scribble](https://github.com/albrow/scribble), a tiny static blog generator written in go.

 ## What's This?
 This is the code that powers my blog.
 It's based on Jekyll and Octopress.
 It's designed to be blazing fast and cheap to maintain.
 You can see it at http://blog.alexbrowne.info.